-Faculty members in architecture schools that are located in one of NCARB's 54 Member Board jurisdictions and that have a program that is accredited by the National Architectural Accrediting Board (NAAB) are eligible to serve as project directors for the NCARB Award, and therefore eligible to submit NCARB Award proposals.
-Faculty members in program that are candidates for NAAB accreditation and that are located in one of NCARB's 54 Member Board jurisdictions are also eligible to submit proposals. [more]
+Faculty members in architecture schools that are located in a U.S. jurisdiction and that have a program that is accredited by the National Architectural Accrediting Board (NAAB) are eligible to submit NCARB Award proposals.
+Faculty members in program that are candidates for NAAB accreditation and that are located in a U.S. jurisdiction are also eligible to submit proposals. [more]

 Increasing meaningful interaction between students and non-faculty architect practitioners is the central theme of the NCARB Award. [more]